DSR1505/Python-Programming-Basic/README.md

 # Python Programming Basic Exercises with Solutions

-Every basic topic exercises will be updated here
+Every basic topic's exercises will be updated here